 Because the proposed program renewal would be an extension of the current 2012 Safe, Clean Water Program, the parcel tax would continue to be assessed at the same rates as under the current 2012 program.
-Note that taxes would only be assessed and collected on the measure in effect for FY 2021-22, either the existing Safe, Clean Water Program, or the renewed Safe, Clean Water Program, if it passes.
+Note that taxes for FY2021-22 would only be assessed and collected based on whichever is in effect, either the existing Safe, Clean Water Program, or the renewed Safe, Clean Water Program, if it passes.